 English Language Proficiency

 All applicants to McCourt School are required to demonstrate a level of proficiency in the English language sufficient to meet the admission requirements of the Graduate School of Arts & Sciences.
-Proficiency can be demonstrated by:
+Proficiency can be demonstrated by one of the following:

 - the receipt of a bachelor’s or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction for the entire institution.

 - submission of an official Test of English as a Foreign Language (TOEFL) score report with a minimum score of approximately 600 (paper-based test) or approximately 100 (internet test).
 (Minimum of 22 on each individual section.)

-- submission of an official International English Language Testing System (IELTS) – Academic Module score report with a minimum score of 7.0 (this is a strict requirement).
+- submission of an official International English Language Testing System (IELTS) – Academic Module score report with a minimum overall band score of 7.0 (this is a strict requirement).